 Origin of Replication in Bacteria

 The site on the bacterial chromosome where DNA replication begins is the origin of replication (see figure 6.2).
 The bacterium E. coli has a single origin of replication called OriC.
-OriC is a 275 base pair (bp)-long region that contains important DNA sequences, such as:
+OriC is a 275 base pair (bp)-long region that contains important DNA sequences, including:

 - AT-rich sequences.
-There are three repeats of the AT-rich sequences in OriC.
+There are three AT-rich sequences in OriC.
 These AT-rich sequences are significant as only two hydrogen bonds hold AT base pairs together in DNA.
-As a result, less energy is required to separate AT base pairs than GC base pairs.
-The DNA strand separation that is required during DNA replication initiates at these AT-rich sequences.
+Less energy is required to separate AT-rich DNA sequences than GC-rich sequences, so the parental DNA strand separation that is required during DNA replication initiates at these AT-rich sequences.

 - DnaA box sequences.
 There are five DnaA protein (see below) binding sites within OriC.
 These DnaA binding sites are called DnaA boxes.
 DnaA proteins bind to the DnaA box sequences to initiate template DNA strand separation at the AT-rich sequences (see below).